BattleDemon/CarNavITSem2/Preplanning/Proposal.md

 ### Commercial Systems and Other Alternatives

 Existing navigation systems form in two categories of hardware and software.
 With dedicated GPS systems such as Garmin and Navig8r, useing inbuilt GPS receiver, processor, storage, and a touchscreen, combined into a single device.
-With these devices ranging in price form $100 to around $1000, while my system should be around $300, and repurposable in the future.
+With these devices ranging in price form $100 - $1000, while my system should be around $300, and repurposable in the future.
 These standalone devices are often used offline, and store their maps locally, but prevents traffic or map updates.

 Software such as Google Maps, Waze, and Organic Maps offer a system that utilised your phone or other hardware.
 With Google Maps and Waze providing features such as live traffic, automatic rerouting, and frequent updates, although these depend on an active internet connection.
 While Organic Maps, acts fully offline with navigation possible using open street maps similar to my proposed project.
 ### Data Sources